 Brew your own beer.

-Work up your next hard-earned thirst brewin’ some beer with Aussie Brewery Tours!
-Choose from over 50 different styles of beer and, under instruction from a head brewer, brew your beer on state-of-the-art small-batch brewing equipment.
-Including transport, snack food, main meal lunch, complimentary beers and 50ltr kettles of beer (around 5 slabs) bottled for you by the brewery.
+Work up a hard-earned thirst brewin’ some beer with Aussie Brewery Tours!
+Choose from over 20 different styles of beer and, under instruction from a head brewer, brew your beer on state-of-the-art small-batch brewing equipment.
+Including transport, snack food, main meal lunch, complimentary beers and 50ltr kettles of beer (around 5 slabs) bottled for you by the brewery - with your own custom labels - and picked up from our Richmond depot (speak to us about having your beer delivered to you).
+After your brew session and lunch it's time to visit a couple more of Melbourne best craft breweries to sample what your fellow brewing pros are serving up!

-- Your brew: 2-6 kettles of beer (depending on number of people) – choose from a number of different Pale Ales, Amber Ales, Brown Ales & Stouts.
-Each kettle makes around 8-12 slabs of 330ml bottles.
+- Your brew: Brew 50ltrs of beer (per booking) on your personal, state of the art, professional brew kit under instruction from professional brewers – choose from a number of different Pale Ales, Amber Ales, Brown Ales & Stouts.
+Each kettle makes 5 slabs of 330ml bottles.

-- Fantastic Food: Brewing is hard work (well, sort off) so we will supply cheese tasting plates + nibbles to share plus a delicious main meal from the brewery kitchen (see below for an example menu).
+- Fantastic Food: Brewing is hard work (well, sort off) so we will supply tasting plates of nibblies on arrival plus a delicious main meal from the brewery kitchen (see below for an example menu).

-- Beer: Brewing is thirsty work (truth) so we will supply tap or bottled beer for each person to keep you going.
+- Keep hydrated: Brewing is thirsty work (truth) so we you will receive 3 complimentary tap or bottled beers to keep you hydrated whilst you brew.

-- Transport: We will provide the transport (so you can drink) and guide.
+- Transport: We will provide the transport and a knowledgeable guide.

 Click here for a list of beer styles